dokku/dokku/docs/development/plugin-triggers.md

 [[ "$PLUGIN" = "my-plugin" ]] && docker rmi -f "${PLUGIN_IMAGE_DEPENDENCY}"
 ```

- > To avoid uninstalling other plugins make sure to check the plugin name like shown in the example.
+!!! info "To avoid uninstalling other plugins make sure to check the plugin name like shown in the example."

 ### `update`